deep-security/smartcheck-helm/README.md

   https://github.com/deep-security/smartcheck-helm/archive/master.tar.gz
 ```

-or by creating a <abbr title="YAML Ain't Markup Language">YAML</abbr> file with the specific values you want to override and providing the location of this file on the command line:
+or by creating a [YAML](http://yaml.org "YAML Ain't Markup Language") file with the specific values you want to override and providing the location of this file on the command line:

 ```sh
 helm install \